 Earbuds and in-ear headphones are great for people on the go who value versatility and are looking for a convenient way to enjoy their favorite media anywhere, anytime.
 Compared to over-ear headphones, in-ears and earbuds offer unbeatable portability and are generally a better option for sports since they tend to be more breathable.
 Sometimes they can even provide pretty good isolation performance, which is great if you don’t want to shell out big bucks for headphones with active noise cancelling (ANC).

-We’ve tested 100 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy in 2019.
+We’ve tested over 114 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy in 2019.
 If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best headphones under $100, the best wireless earbuds, the best wireless headphones under $100, and the best earbuds under $50.

 The best Bluetooth earbuds under $100 that we’ve tested so far are the Anker SoundCore Liberty Air.
 These truly wireless in-ear headphones have a low-profile design that resembles the Apple AirPods but with a glossier finish.
 Their build quality is decent, and they’re rated IPX5 for sweat and water resistance, but their glossy finish tends to attract fingerprints.
 They’re decently comfortable and come with 4 silicone tip sizes to help you get a nice, stable fit.

 These are the best-sounding wireless earbuds under $100 we’ve tried so far.
-They have excellent audio reproduction and have a balanced sound that is well-suited for a wide variety of music genres, from EDM, to jazz, to even classical.
-They also isolate the wearer quite well even though they have no ANC feature.
-They hardly leak any sound at all, which is good for office use.
+They have excellent audio reproduction and a balanced sound that is well-suited for a wide variety of music genres, from EDM, to jazz, to even classical.
+They isolate quite a bit of noise passively and hardly leak any sound at all, which is good for office use.

-The Jaybird Tarah are decent-sounding wireless in-ear headphones that should be okay for most music genres, but their default sound profile seems to favor more bass-heavy types of music.
+These are decent-sounding wireless in-ear headphones that should be okay for most music genres, but their default sound profile seems to favor more bass-heavy genres.
 Fortunately, it’s possible to customize their sound to your liking with the Jaybird MySound companion app.
 The app also lets you create and share sound profiles with other Jaybird users.

-Like the Powerbeats3, the Anker SoundCore Spirit X don’t isolate all that well.
-They also don’t have as good a wireless range as other similar Bluetooth headphones either.
+Like the Beats, these headphones don’t isolate all that well.
+They also don’t have as good a wireless range as other Bluetooth headphones either.
 That said, they still provide great value for their price and are a solid alternative to the similarly-designed Powerbeats3.

-Our recommendations above are what we think are currently the best earbuds under $100 to buy for most people.
+Our recommendations above are what we think are currently the best wireless earbuds under $100 to buy for most people.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for earbuds under $100.
+If you would like to choose for yourself, here is the list of all our reviews for wireless Bluetooth earbuds under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.